AndrewJHart/es10-features-in-node-13/README.md

 ## running the project

-To run the project is simple, i've added a script in package.json that uses the experimental flags. just execute this in the project directory:
+To run the project is simple.
+To obviate having to run the script with the `--experimental-modules` flag every time, i've added a script in package.json that uses the experimental flags.

+just execute this in the project directory:

 ```bash